connect with us

 • How to determine the answers to various kinds of math problems?

-If you understand how to format the answer to math problems, you can get accurate answers without wasting any time.
+If you understand how GMAT format the answers to math problems, you can get accurate answers without wasting any time.

 Read carefully and logically